Last updated July 28, 2020. We will update blog posts when more information is released.

 WHAT IS THE PAYMENT DEADLINE?

-The payment deadline for most taxpayers (individuals, trusts and corporations) is extended to September 1, 2020 (for all tax payments due on or after March 18 and before September 1, 2020).
+The payment deadline for most taxpayers (individuals, trusts and corporations) has been extended to September 30, 2020 (for all tax payments due on or after March 18 and before September 1, 2020).
 This measure applies to income tax balances and instalments.

 WHAT ARE THE EXCEPTIONS TO THE ANNOUNCEMENT?